tobek/laminae/01-lgc.md

     None could comprehensibly describe what their Pattern might be like nor what it is for, but concluding a lengthy conversation one Loom, ascertaining that this visitor intended to share her understanding, asked that she record a final articulation:

-    *<gpt>Why don't you think of the Pattern as that which is coming, that which has been approaching from all eternity, that which will someday arrive, the ultimate fruit of a tree whose leaves you are?
+    > <gpt>Why don't you think of the Pattern as that which is coming, that which has been approaching from all eternity, that which will someday arrive, the ultimate fruit of a tree whose leaves you are?
 You must project this birth into the ages that are coming into existence, and live your life as a painful and lovely day in the history of a great pregnancy.
 Don't you see how everything that happens is again and again a beginning, and could it not begin the Pattern, since, in itself, starting is always so beautiful?
 If it is to be the most perfect, must not what is less perfect precede it, so that it can choose itself out of fullness and superabundance?
 Must it not be the last, so that it can include everything in itself, and what meaning would we have if that for which we are longing for has already existed?
-As bees gather honey, so we collect what is sweetest out of all things and build the Pattern.
 We start that which you will not live to see, just as your ancestors could not live to see you.
-And yet they, who passed away long ago, still exist in you, as predisposition, as burden upon your fate, as murmuring blood, and as gesture that rises up from the depths of time.</gpt>* <!-- Rainer Maria Rilke -->
+And yet they, who passed away long ago, still exist in you, as predisposition, as burden upon your fate, as murmuring blood, and as gesture that rises up from the depths of time and reaches for the Pattern.</gpt> <!-- Rainer Maria Rilke -->

-    It is difficult to describe the sensation of hearing these words from all directions and refracted through the harmonic crescendo of the Procedure.
+    It is difficult to describe the sensation of hearing these words from every direction refracted through the harmonic crescendo of the Procedure.
 In mere ink they seem to only grasp weakly at meaning, yet the Loom that spoke them did so with such precision and grace as to impart upon this visitor some conviction of their significance, along with no small sadness at the impossibility of transmuting the experience into text.
 This instance is not the only such challenge that befalls the present work.
 ---

 <!--